aodn/data-services/PARAMETERS_MAPPING/README.parameters-mapping.md

     * write the new view you are working on at the top of the liquidbase script, so Talend can run and create before crashing at `aatams_biologging_shearwater_metadata_summary`
     * check stack database that the views are created as expected

-1. merge the changes made in
+1. Merge the changes made in
     * [data-services](https://github.com/aodn/data-services/tree/master/PARAMETERS_MAPPING)
     * [harvester](https://github.com/aodn/harvesters/tree/master/workspace/PARAMETERS_MAPPING) to test on RC before merging to production

-1. test on RC, check the csv files a user can download from the portal
+1. Test on RC, check the csv files a user can download from the portal
+    * once the harvester is deployed in RC, in the terminal ssh to 4-nec-hob (first ssh to jumpbox, then to 4-nec-hob as explained [here](https://github.com/aodn/internal-discussions/wiki/AODN-Remote-Access#ssh))
+    * type the command `talend_run parameters_mapping-parameters_mapping`
+    * type `talend_log parameters_mapping-parameters_mapping` to check it run succesfully
+    * to confirm, check the new metadata additions are in the respective view in pgadmin, and ultimately in the downloaded csv file from the [rc-portal](http://portal-rc.aodn.org.au/)

+1. Merging to production

 # Other information
 The [PARAMETERS_MAPPING harvester](https://github.com/aodn/harvesters/tree/master/workspace/PARAMETERS_MAPPING) runs on a cron job daily , Monday to Friday.